-- Click the Encrypt toggle in the Actions pane (or the Encrypt button in the Create/Edit tab
+- Click the Encrypt toggle in the Actions pane (or the Encrypt button in the Create/Share (Edit) tab

-- If you have not already done so, use the Conversion Settings drop down menu to set your encryption level (this can also be set in the Conversion Settings drop down menu on the Settings tab)
+- If you have not already done so, click the Options button that now displays in the Actions pane to set your encryption level (this can also be set in the Conversion Settings drop down menu on the Settings tab)